backupify/cassandra/README.md

     client = Cassandra.new('Twitter', '127.0.0.1:9160')
     client.insert(:Users, "5", {'screen_name' => "buttonscat"})

+## How to run the tests

+The trick to running tests is getting your environment variables correct.
+By default, this gem assumes all Cassandra versions will be installed in "~/cassandra", in dirs with a prefix of "cassandra-" followed by the Cassandra version, which defaults to "0.8".
+If this matches your environment, great!
+Then you can run tests by running `rake test` or even `rake`.

+However, if the defaults don't match your environment, say for example Cassandra lives in "/usr/local", and the Cassandra versions live in dirs with a prefix of "apache-cassandra-" followed by the version, and you want to test version "1.2.15", then you could use the `CASSANDRA_HOME`, `CASSANDRA_DIR_PREFIX`, and `CASSANDRA_VERSION` environment variables to customize how the test suite tries to interact with your Cassandra instance.
+To run the test suite in the environment described, you would run:

+    CASSANDRA_HOME=/usr/local CASSANDRA_DIR_PREFIX=apache-cassandra- CASSANDRA_VERSION=1.2.15 rake

 ## License

 Copyright 2009-2011 Twitter, Inc. See included LICENSE file.
 Portions copyright 2004-2009 David Heinemeier Hansson, and used with permission.